St Bonaventure's: Basketball

 In 2008 St Bonaventure's became English Schools Basketball Association Under 14 boys national champions, and in doing so became the first team to achieve such a feat in the school's history.
 It repeated the feat in 2015, with the under 15 beating Holy Trinity and City of Leicester in the finals.

 In 2016, St Bon's beat all previous English basketball records by all five year groups becoming Basketball England national champions.
 The year 7 competed in the Junior NBA winning the final on 22 March 2016.
 On the weekend of Friday 6 May 2016 to Sunday 8 May 2016, year 11 won, then year 10, followed by year 9 on Saturday then year 8 on Sunday.
 In September 2016, the school was accepted onto the elite Academy Basketball League (ABL) for post 16 due to the success of the school in all year groups below the sixth form.

 Football

 In 2013, the year 10 team won the Dewar Shield.
 In 2015, the year 9 football team became the under-14 Essex FA Jubilee Cup Champions and the year 7 football team won the Lyca Mobile WHUFC Community Cup.
 The finals were held in the Boleyn Ground and St Bon's beat WHUFC under-12's 2–1.

-Bon's Boys
+Former pupils

 Alumni of St Bonaventure's are known as Bonaventurians and informally as Bon's Boys.
-The following people have been educated at St Bonaventure's: